|

 of making Ariel completely invincible.
 Pressing

-Start on the prototype title screen will
+Start on the prototype's title screen will

 bring up Normal and No Damage modes.
 I've